Racial Equity and Economic Inclusion

 The Bank’s internal Diversity Council meets bimonthly to advise the Bank in its work in diversity, equity, inclusion, and opportunity.
 The council’s membership is cross-functional, with representation from numerous areas of the Bank, including several of the Bank’s employee resource network groups.
 This team of 20 members supports and informs the work of the Office of Diversity, Equity, Inclusion, and Opportunity.

-The council is led by Greg Stefani, first vice president and council chair, and Mike Beedles, senior vice president and council vice chair.
+The council is led by Mike Beedles, senior vice president and council chair, and Mark Meder, first vice president and council vice chair.

 Volunteering in our communities